tubearchivist/docs/mkdocs/docs/installation/synology.md

-!!! note
+!!! abstract "Installation Instructions - Community Guides"
     These are beginner's guides/installation instructions for additional platforms generously provided by users of these platforms.
 When in doubt, verify the details with the [project README](https://github.com/tubearchivist/tubearchivist#installing).
 If you see any issues here while using these instructions, please contribute.

 There are several different methods to install **Tube Archivist** on Synology platforms.
 This will focus on the available `docker` package manager implementation for Synology 7.1 and prior.<!--  and `docker-compose` implementations. -->

 !!! note
-    Synology Package Manager for 7.2 and later should be able to follow the instructions below or can create a project using the [docker compose installation instructions.](docker-compose.md)
+    Synology Package Manager for 7.2 and later should be able to follow the instructions below or create a project using the [docker compose installation instructions.](docker-compose.md)

 ### Prepare Directories/Folders